pascaldekloe/jwt/README.md

 ## About

-A JSON Web Token (JWT) library for the Go programming language.
+… a JSON Web Token (JWT) library for the Go programming language.

 The API enforces secure use by design.
 Unsigned tokens are rejected and no support for encrypted tokens—use wire encryption instead.